 The project costs should meet one of our eligibility criteria, eg; the repair elements must be over the £80,000, or the kitchen/toilets must be over £30,000.
 The Committee will prioritise any repair works that are needed.
 Projects may include other items, but our funds will focus on the Committee's priorities.

 If your project is phased, submit one phase to us at a time, referencing the other phases that will be happening.
 Subsequent phases may be eligible to apply to us again for funding.

 No. We require permissions to be in place at the point of application.
-For Anglican parishes this will be the signed Faculty certificate from the Chancellor, including the schedule of work, not the DAC recommendation.
+For Anglican parishes this will be the signed Faculty certificate signed by the Chancellor, including the schedule of work, not the DAC recommendation - or List B Archdeacon’s consent.
+Other denominations might submit a Property Consent or Listed Building Advisory Committee authorisation.
 Local Planning Authority permission should also be in place if it is required.

 Yes.
 We will accept applications for each new phase of works or a new project.
 However we will not fund the exact same project twice.
 Equally if you were awarded a grant to address repairs in the past and you now appear to be applying to rectify the same problem we will wish to know that maintenance has been undertaken and that the new project is not the result of negligence.

-The exception to this is churches that are eligible for Wolfson Fabric Repair Grants which we allocate through our Cornerstone and Gateway programmes.
+The exception to this is churches that are eligible for Wolfson Fabric Repair Grants which we allocate through our Large and Medium programmes.
 The Wolfson Foundation will not allocate funds to a church more than once in 5 years.